 We often address this problem by using vaseline, which is fantastic for this situation, but please remember to NEVER put vaseline IN your nose!
 Dry chapped lips launched the chapstick industry!
 Most of us only use chapstick when we have a cold, during temporary mouth breathing.
 However, chronic nasal congestion leads many people to use chapstick almost daily.

 My daughters both have severe allergies which have been treated their whole lives.
-Early in life, they were mouth breathers.
+Early in life, they were mouth breathers and often had chapped lips.
 I am a Pediatric ENT physician and was NOT having it!
 So my girls learned that an important part of getting dressed each day included applying chapstick.

 As they got older, they carried it in their purses.
 Their allergies are now well controlled but….chapstick is still a staple for our family.
 My daughters have told me that I made them addicted to chapstick.
 I guess that is better than cracked and raw lips.